Load Balancing Virtual Machines

 Step 1: Create the first virtual machine

-- Quick Create - You can quickly create a virtual machine by choosing an image from the Image Gallery and providing a name for the virtual machine and an administrator password.
+Quick Create - Create a virtual machine by choosing an image from the Image Gallery and providing basic information.
+When you use this method, you will need to add the endpoint after you create the virtual machine.
+This method also creates a cloud service using a default name.
 For more information, see How to quickly create a virtual machine.

-Step 3: Add virtual machines to the cloud service
+Step 2: Create additional virtual machines in the same cloud service

-After you connect additional virtual machines to the first machine and you create an endpoint on the first virtual machine, you can assign that endpoint to be used by the new virtual machines for load balancing.
+After you create an endpoint on the first virtual machine and add the other virtual machines to the same cloud service, assign the endpoint to the new virtual machines for load balancing.

 To set up a load-balanced endpoint